 A homework assignment will typically require you to write code that produces a specified output.
 No credit will be given for code that does not run.
 Getting a correct solution will often require that your solution be written, tested, and then rewritten multiple times until it fulfills the specification.
 Expect that the bulk of your time will be spent getting it right.
 Remember: only code that is correct is worth anything.
-During the write-test-debug cycle you may - and are encouraged to - use the debugging facilities in the development environment, pose questions on Canvas, and discuss the problem with others.
+During the write-test-debug cycle you may - and are encouraged to - use the debugging facilities in the development environment, pose questions on Canvas, and discuss the problem with others, however, you may not discuss solutions or share code with others.